omidk414/Project-3-Data-Visualization-and-Engineering/documentation/proposal.md

 3. **Feature Analysis**:
    - Explore the distribution of medals by country, sport, and gender.
    - Investigate trends over time, such as changes in athlete demographics and the growth of specific sports.
+   - Assess if country characteristics like GDP and population could be factors influencing medal counts.

 4. **Visualization**:
    - Use Altair to create interactive visualizations that illustrate key insights from the data.
-   - Develop charts that allow users to explore different aspects of the data, such as medal counts, GDP, and population.
+   - Develop charts that allow users to explore different aspects of the data, such as medal counts over time.
+   - Implement an interactive choropleth map using a Flask app to show medal distribution by country and year.

 ## Tools and Technologies